cermati/route-label/README.md

 ### Mounting Submodule

-If you mount another "submodule" with `use` keyword, the given name will be prefix for all routes inside that submodule.
+If you mount another "submodule" with `use` keyword, the given name will become prefix for all routes inside that submodule.
+Prefixes will be concatenated with dot ('.') character.
+It is also possible to have subsubmodule and subsubsubmodule.

 Example, in your `/routes/index.js`:
 ```
 router.use('article', '/articles', require('/path/to/module/article');